luxbock/bootstrap-cljs/README.md

 ## Usage

 The project comes with examples translated from [React Bootstrap Components](http://react-bootstrap.github.io/components.html) page via a very cool project called [Devcards](https://github.com/bhauman/devcards).
-To see the examples in action run `lein figwheel` and navigate your browser to `http://localhost:3449/index.html#!/bootstrap_cljs_devcards` .
+To see the examples in action run `lein figwheel` and navigate your browser to `http://localhost:3449/#!/bootstrap_cljs.devcards` .
 If everything went as planned you should see a page that looks something like this:

 ![preview](preview.png)

-Open the file `/devcards_src/bootstrap_cljs_devcards.cljs` in your favorite editor and start playing around.
+Open the file `/devcards_src/bootstrap_cljs/devcards.cljs` in your favorite editor and start playing around.
 Everytime you save the file the changes get compiled and served via [figwheel](http://github.com/bhauman/lein-figwheel), and your browser window should get automatically refreshed so you can see your changes practically in real time.

-There is also a [Weasel](https://github.com/tomjakubowski/weasel) browser REPL included with the projects Devcards page.
-To use it call `(start-repl)` in the `user` namespace and then load up the Devcards page of the project.
-If you open the JS Console of your browser, you should see a message stating "Opened Websocket REPL connection".
-You can now start evaluating CLJS expressions in your REPL.

 ## Alternatives